-Atiba R. Ellis is a Professor of Law at the West Virginia University College of Law.
-His primary research focuses on how racial and class-based oppression interact continue to abridge and deny the right to vote to communities on the margins of American democracy.
+A nationally recognized voting rights scholar, his primary research focuses on how racial and class-based oppression interact continue to abridge and deny the right to vote to communities on the margins of American democracy.
 His work has analyzed voter identification laws for their socioeconomic effects, situated felon disenfranchisement laws as enforcing a political underclass, analyzed the theoretical scope of the Citizens United decision, and described the ideological drivers of vote suppression.
 His work is interdisciplinary in nature, spanning doctrinal legal analysis, critical political theory, race and the law, legal history, and innovative legal pedagogy.
-In addition to his scholarly research, Professor Ellis frequently blogs, presents academic lectures, and provides commentary on issues regarding race and the law, the law of politics, and other civil rights and constitutional law matters.
+Professor Ellis’s current research focuses on how ideologically driven conceptions of “wrongful voters” diminish the right to vote.
+He has also written on critical legal theory and legal history.